Urinary Tract Infection in Older Adults

 - A urinalysis will give information about your urinary tract and overall health.

 - A urine culture may show the type of germ causing the infection.
+You may need this test again if you continue to have signs and symptoms after a UTI is treated.

 How is a UTI treated?